finos/FDC3/docs/fdc3-glossary.md

 - **resolving an intent**: The act of mapping a specified intent and context object to an application.
 - **standard intent**: An intent defined by this Standard.
 - **UUID**: Universally Unique IDentifier, synonymous with GUID.
 Defined by [IETF RFC4122](references).
+- **Web Connection Protocol**: A defined set of steps for a web application to connect to Desktop Agents that implement any of the interfaces defined for web applications in the FDC3 Standard.